To see

 Look over there - there's a rainbow!

-watch verb (LOOK AT
+watch verb (LOOK AT)

 /wɒtʃ//wɑːtʃ/

-[I or T] to look at something for a period of time, especially something that is changing or moving
+[I or T] to look at something for a period of time, especially something that is changing or movingI had dinner and watched TV for a couple of hours.

 He spent the entire afternoon watching a cricket match.